quentinms/homebridge-aranet4/README.md

 It reports the CO2 level, humidity and temperature and the device's battery into HomeKit.

+It requires an Aranet device running at least the v1.2.0 firmware.

 It's very much in beta currently (I've only tested this with a single device, on macOS).
 If you run into problems, please open an issue.